Western Galleries

 Forward by US Senator Barry Goldwater (AZ)

-Condition: good - excellent
+Condition: good to excellent

 No major tears or issues.